-The front panel of the Switch consists of LED indicators, 48 (10/100 Mbps) Fast Ethernet ports.
+The front panel of the Switch consists of LED indicators, 48 (10/100 Mbps) Fast Ethernet ports and two indicators for the mini-GBIC ports.

 Figure 1-1.
 Front Panel View of the switch

 Comprehensive LED indicators display the status of the switch and the network.